 Return KCLS books to any location of The Seattle Public Library

-KCLS patrons will continue to have access to all services of The Seattle Public Library.
+Residents of the KCLS service area continue to have access to all services of The Seattle Public Library.

 The boards of trustees from both library systems approved the new agreement after a year-long analysis on usage trends.
 The two library systems have had a reciprocal use agreement in place since 1979.
 The new agreement will be reviewed annually.